One of the most difficult things to get right in news journalism is the correct use of the word alleged.

 “A shocking video has emerged online of an alleged taxi driver hitting a woman in a taxi at a CBD rank.”

-See that alleged?
-It’s in the wrong place (and in fact is not even really needed) – and the sentence is just clumsy.
+It’s in the wrong place (and is not even really needed) – and the sentence is just clumsy.
 Here’s what I would have done:

 “A shocking online video apparently showing a taxi driver hitting a woman has …. (insert whatever it has done: got X views? caused outrage? been used to lay a charge?).”

-What is the allegation?
-Go back to the most basic journalistic question: what happened?
+2. Figure out what the allegation actually is: Go back to the most basic journalistic question: what happened?
 Here, a man hit a woman.
-When you have the event correct in your head, insert the alleged in that part of the sentence, like this: A taxi driver allegedly hit a woman.
+When you have the event correct in your head, insert the alleged in the part of the sentence that explains what happened, like this: A taxi driver allegedly hit a woman.
 The allegation is NOT that he is a taxi driver!

-Now, apply that reasoning to the video in this example.
-Yes, there is a video showing a man hitting a woman.
+4. Other complications: Our example sentence provides another layer of complexity.
+How can something be an allegation when there is a video of the event?
+That’s proof, so there no claim being made, surely?
+He did hit the woman?
+Go back to the legal way of thinking in point three above: Yes, there is a video showing a man hitting a woman.
 That is indisputable.
 But we know nothing else… the video could have been staged; it might have happened a long time ago; someone may be filming selectively to try to frame someone else, and so on.

 So, to get round the clumsy use of alleged (when we know our readers will be saying “but it happened!
 I saw it!”), the word apparently comes into play.
-We are indicating that we know the jury is out on this.
+We are indicating that we don’t know everything about what happened.

 The bottom line: any reportage of any event is subject to later scrutiny.
-Apply clear thinking now.
+Apply clear thinking and caution now.